 Undiagnosed Bipolar Disorder, like undiagnosed Adult ADD, may be a unique and singular wellspring of trouble and tension in your bipolar marriage.
 Often an individual doesn’t even know that they suffer from Bipolar Disorder.
 People can go years and even decades without a diagnosis or treatment.
 It might require your relentless persistence to convince your partner to get a Bipolar Disorder assessment.

-If your partner is overwhelmed by intense sadness, followed by a period of great animation and excitement, they may have undiagnosed bipolar disorder.
+If your partner is overwhelmed by intense sadness, followed by a period of great animation and excitement, they may have an undiagnosed bipolar disorder.
 Here are some of the more common symptoms of bipolar disorder:

 Another way to determine if a person has bipolar disorder is to consider his or her childhood states and traits.
 Ask your partner to comment on their adolescence and young adulthood.
 Were any of these behaviors a regular feature of their youth?